iltempe/TelegramMap/README.md

 To use the system
-- make a Telegram Bot
+- Make a Telegram Bot
 - Send Location to it
 - Reply to bot with a text description
 - All data are sent in the database and than convert in CSV format
 - Data can mapped now

+To use the application use "start.php getupdates" for manual execution. "start.php sethook" for Telegram webhook execution.

 A simple example is implemented here http://iltempe.github.io/Emergenzeprato/

+Good Luck!